Wondering where the Dorohedoro anime leaves off in the

 | Content Scope | The complete, 23-volume story with all side stories and character arcs fully realized. | Adapts roughly the first 7 volumes, skipping a few chapters and minor details for brevity. |

 The bottom line?
-If you loved the anime’s story, characters, and world, you owe it to yourself to experience the manga.
-It’s the same incredible tale but with a different, more detailed and immersive texture.
+If you loved the anime’s story, characters, and world, you owe it to yourself to experience the

-What Is the Best Chapter to Start Reading the Dorohedoro Manga?
+What Is the Best Chapter to Start Reading the Dorohedoro Manga ?

 For the definitive Dorohedoro experience, the highly recommended starting point is Chapter 1.
 However, if you are short on time and only want to continue the main plot, you can start at Chapter 41.
 The best choice depends entirely on what you want to get out of the experience.